kjaen/An-Introduction-To-Applied-Bioinformatics/book/applications/biological-diversity.md

 ## Measuring alpha diversity <link src='200e93'/>

 The first type of metric that we'll look at will be alpha diversity, and we'll specifically focus on *richness* here.
-Richness refers to how many different *types* of organisms are present in a sample: for example, if we're interested in species richness of plants in the Sonoran Desert and the Costa Rican rainforest, we could go to each, count the number of different species of plants that we observe, and have a basic measure of species richness in each environment.
+Richness refers to how many different *types* of organisms are present in a sample.
+For example, if we're interested in species richness of plants in the Sonoran Desert and the Costa Rican rainforest, we could go to each, count the number of different species of plants that we observe, and have a basic measure of species richness in each environment.

 An alternative type of alpha diversity measure would be *evenness*, and would tell us how even or uneven the distribution of species abundances are in a given environment.
-If, for example, the most abundant plant in the Sonoran desert was roughly as common as the least abundant plant (not the case!), we would say that the evenness of plant species was high.
+If, for example, the most abundant plant in the Sonoran Desert was roughly as common as the least abundant plant (not the case!), we would say that the evenness of plant species was high.
 On the other hand, if the most abundant plant was thousands of times more common than the least common plant (probably closer to the truth), then we'd say that the evenness of plant species was low.
 We won't discuss evenness more here, but you can find coverage of this topic (as well as many of the others presented here) in [Measuring Biological Diversity](http://www.amazon.com/Measuring-Biological-Diversity-Anne-Magurran/dp/0632056339).

 Let's look at two metrics of alpha diversity: observed species, and phylogenetic diversity.